nbro/andz/CONVENTIONS.md

     - incomplete, or
     - not tested

    to the `master` branch!!

 - Expose only public interface!!

-    - For example, clients of a BST may not care about the existence of a BSTNode, which is only useful to store information about the keys.
+    - For example, clients of a `BST` may not care about the existence of a `BSTNode`, which is only useful to store information about the keys.

 ### Github Issue Tracker